 Bride in off-shoulder lace gown holding large organic bouquet with sunflowers, burgundy amaranth, yellow craspedia, and cascading eucalyptus by fireplace with candles

 Oh, this one’s dramatic.
 Sunflowers get a moody makeover with deep burgundy amaranth, yellow craspedia (those cute little billy balls), and cascading eucalyptus.
-The candlelit fireplace setting adds to the atmosphere, and the off-shoulder lace gown is the perfect complement.
+The candlelit fireplace setting adds to the atmosphere, and the long-sleeve lace gown is the perfect complement.
 If you want your sunflowers to feel sophisticated and unexpected, take notes.

 Hydrangea and Dahlia Mix